2026 수능특강 영독연 13강 변형문제 (1~9번)

 The Mediterranean will become ____ and the tropics will be wetter.

-No region is isolated from the rest of the planet, so the GCM part of the model can keep track of what is going on globally and ____ information with the finer-scale regional climate model.
+No region is isolated from the rest of the planet, so the GCM part of the model can keep track of what is going on globally and exchange ____ with the finer-scale regional climate model.

 5 삶에서 물러남과 복귀의 균형